Master of Science in Computational Biology - MBZUAI Master of Science in Computational Biology

 NLP702 Advanced Natural Language Processing

-This course provides a comprehensive introduction to natural language processing (NLP).
-It builds upon fundamental concepts in NLP and assumes familiarization with mathematical concepts and programming.
+Course description: This course provides a methodological and an in-depth background on key core natural language processing (NLP) areas based on deep learning.
+It builds upon fundamental concepts in NLP integrating advances on large language models (LLMs).
+It assumes familiarity with mathematical and machine learning concepts and programming.

 4